Chapter 30:

 Then came the second alarm.
 Rionriv channelled a warm gust of wind, alerting me that the threats were within a hundred feet.

-It was the perfect effect!
+I knew it.
+This was the perfect effect!

 Cue doves.
 Lens flare.
 Dutch angle.
 Dutch angle.
 Tracking shot.
 Over-the-shoulder shot.

-It wasn’t a flawless performance, but being able to deflect attacks better wasn’t the only thing I had learned since coming to Al’Magi.
-With a trio of blows from my fists to the bulbous nose, the first troll that had charged was down to his knees.
-Punch drunk and barely hanging on to consciousness, it swayed as I pivoted.
-I swung to meet my second opponent, who stared at me with wide, bulging eyes.
+But deflection wasn’t the only thing I had learned since joining this group.
+Using the same channelling technique, I delivered a trio of magic-enhanced fisty-cuffs to the monster’s bulbous nose.
+Before the bully-LARPers knew what was happening, the first troll that had charged was down to its knees.
+Punch drunk and barely hanging on to consciousness, it swayed as I pivoted, swinging to meet my second opponent, who stared at me with wide, bulging eyes.

 “You’ll pay for that.”
 It growled deeply.
 “Rathnoth, get over—Rathnoth?!”

 The triop had done their half of the job flawlessly.
-Hiding until combat began and then attacking the most dangerous target with a well-coordinated strike, the unsuspecting bully had no idea what had hit him.
-And, within seconds, the juggernaut was down.
+Having hidden until combat began, they used the cover of chaos to attack the most dangerous target with a well-coordinated strike.
+The unsuspecting bully had no idea what had hit it.
+Within seconds, the juggernaut was down, which was all well and good.
 But I wasn’t out of danger yet.

-In a furious rage, the remaining troll released two heavy strikes across my chest as I was distracted.
+In a furious rage, the remaining troll returned its attention to me.
+It quickly delivered two heavy slashes across my chest as I was distracted, admiring my companions' work.

 Ahg!—Not this way!”
 I yelled out, pleading as I fell to my knees, a pool of blood forming beneath me.